 Incidentally, the block length problem is usually due to the latency constraint.
 It cannot be solved by, e.g., increasing processing speed.
 It is a source problem, and in many real-time applications, the source can only generate a limited number of information bits within a fixed duration.
 The scheme below is to fill this fixed duration with the signals from multiple users, which effectively increases block length.

-Fig.~\ref{SimulationV3} shows the performance of the ASC-CC-IDMA scheme for both $K = 16$ and $64$ using a rate-$1/4$ non-systematic and un-punctured ZH code.
+Fig.~\ref{SimulationV3} shows the performance of the SC-CC-IDMA scheme for both $K = 16$ and $64$ using a rate-$1/4$ non-systematic and un-punctured ZH code with Hadamard code length = 16.
+The rate of the CZH code = 1/16.
+Number of information bits (per copy) = 1024.
+Each copy is partitioned into 4 parts that are individually compressed.
 To achieve a rate exactly $R_{\text{AC}} = 0.5$, for $K = 16$, each $\ibA_{j,w}$ is formed by randomly selecting $1725$ rows in an Hadamard matrix with $N_H = 4096$ so $\delta = 0.4211$; for $K = 64$, each $\ibA_{j,w}$ is formed by randomly selecting $1956$ rows in an Hadamard matrix with $N_H = 4096$ so $\delta = 0.4775$.
-For ASC, $W = 4$.
-The ASC-CC performance improves with $K$.
-This is a common property of ASC~\cite{Mitchell15}, since the overhead due to termination reduces when $K$ increases.
+For spatial-coupling, $W = 4$.
+The SC-CC performance improves with $K$.
+This is a common property of spatial-coupling~\cite{Mitchell15}, since the overhead due to termination reduces when $K$ increases.

-The performance of the rate-$1/2$ LDPC code for the WiMax standard~\cite{Tal15} with $1152$ information bits is compared in Fig.~\ref{SimulationV3}, for which users are separated by TDMA.
-We can see that ASC-CC outperforms the conventional LDPC coded TDMA scheme noticeably.
-Intuitively, the coding rate of each user in ASC-CC is $1/8$~(after compression) since it occupies $W = 4$ slots.
+The performance of the rate-$1/2$ LDPC code for the WiMax standard~\cite{Tal15} with $1152$ information bits is compared in Fig.~\ref{SimulationV3}, for which users are separated by time division multiple access (TDMA).
+We can see that SC-CC outperforms the conventional LDPC coded TDMA scheme noticeably.
+Intuitively, the coding rate of each user in SC-CC is $1/8$~(after compression) since it occupies $W = 4$ slots.
 This is much lower than the rate ($=1/2$) of the LDPC code.
-Therefore, ASC-CC might provide better coding gain if cross user interference can be ignored.
-However, interference does exist in ASC-CC.
-It appears that ASC-CC provides an efficient way for multiuser interference cancelation.
+Therefore, SC-CC might provide better coding gain if cross user interference can be ignored.
+However, interference does exist in SC-CC.
+It appears that SC-CC provides an efficient way for multiuser interference cancelation.
 This phenomenon was first noted in~\cite{Yedla11} for LDPC codes with SC but without compression.

 CDMA with conventional successive interference cancelation~(SIC) cannot help in this case.
 If a short code is used by each user in CDMA, decoding loss will accumulate in SIC, resulting in large overall loss.
 Superposition coding~\cite{Ma04} also suffers from the same problem.
-Clearly, ASC-CC offers an attractive solution to the latency problem by sharing a long block length by multiple users in multi-user systems.
+Clearly, SC-CC offers an attractive solution to the latency problem by sharing a long block length by multiple users in multi-user systems.